✔ All the content below is verified by experienced health psychologist, Shuhaima Hanna Katti.

 Why Koott for OCD treatment?

-Choosing the right support can make a big difference in managing OCD.
-At Koott, we focus on understanding your experiences and helping you find practical ways to feel more in control.
+Choosing adequate support can make a big difference in managing OCD.
+At Koott, our focus is to understand your experiences and help you find practical ways to feel more in control.

 Experienced Therapist

-Our therapists understand OCD patterns and provide supportive, guided care.
+Our qualified therapists understand your OCD patterns and provide you with supportive care.

 Evidence-Based Approach